FIFO, LIFO, or HIFO - which accounting method is the best for cryptocurrency?

 Can I use HIFO for crypto?
 Yes.
 The states that crypto investors can use HIFO provided that they keep detailed records and can identify specific units of cryptocurrency.
 IRS’s guidance Can I change calculation methods from year to year?

 Yes.
 IRS guidelines allow investors to change calculation methods from year to year.
-However, you have to be sure you are properly accounting for each sale.
+However, you need to keep detailed records of your transactions and properly account for each sale.

 What accounting method should I use for my crypto?

-While American crypto investors can use FIFO, LIFO, and HIFO, many choose to use FIFO because it is the easiest option.
+While American crypto investors can use accounting methods like FIFO, LIFO, and HIFO, many choose to use FIFO because it is considered the ‘default’ option.